Ykai-f/wiki_yuekai_fr_BMCU/BMCU/troubleshooting.md

 <details>
   <summary>Click to expend</summary>
 After connecting to the printer the motherboard shows a red light meaning that the BMCU and printer communication is NOT established, however power is successfully supplied to the BMCU.

-If you make your own molex 4 pin cable, check first if the AB wire sequence is wrong.
+If you are not sure about the wire sequence of your cable, check first if the AB wire sequence is wrong.

 Then check for possible PCB issues, such as:
 - Loose solder joints on components